stefano-pogliani/dotfiles/README.md

 * `envsubst`: used to convert templates into system-specific files.
 * `git`: used to fetch this repo and by some tools it configures (for example `asdf`).
 * `make`: used to automate build and installation.
+* `sort`: used to de-duplicate entries to support profile defaults.
+* `xargs`: used to execute commands on list of plugins (and similar).

 ## GPG Configuration